Mohitchvk/Spoken-english-to-written-english-converter/README.md

-# Spoken-english-to-written-english-converter
+# Spoken English To Written English Converter

 A reusable library that can convert a paragraph of spoken english to written english.
-For example, "two dollars" should be converted to $2.
-Abbreviations spoken as "C M" or "Triple A" should be written as "CM" and "AAA" respectively.
+For example, "two dollars" can be converted to $2.
+Abbreviations spoken as "C M" or "Triple A" can be written as "CM" and "AAA" respectively.

-# Installation:
+# Installation Procedure:
-open command prompt and:
+open command prompt then enter the following commands:

 > pip install PyAudio